Steven Reid: Blackburn Rovers

-Reid debuted for Blackburn Rovers on 23 August 2003 as a 76th-minute substitute for Vratislav Greško, but had the misfortune of being dismissed in the 88th minute.
-He went on to make 19 appearances through the 2003–04 season, though a hamstring injury would rule him out of action for three months during this time.
+On 29 July 2003, Reid signed a four-year contract with Premier League club Blackburn Rovers, for a fee of £2.5 million.
+He made his debut on 23 August as a 76th-minute substitute for Vratislav Greško, and was sent off in the 88th minute of a 2–2 draw away to Bolton Wanderers.
+He made 19 appearances through the 2003–04 season, though a hamstring injury would rule him out of action for three months during this time.
 A change of management in September 2004 saw Mark Hughes replace Graeme Souness as Blackburn boss, a move which would also signify a change for Reid.
 Despite playing the majority of his career as a wide midfielder, Hughes moved Reid to centre midfield for the match against Everton on 6 March 2005.
 Reid went on to star in a 1–0 victory for Blackburn, creating the winning goal, and has since claimed the central midfield position.

 Reid scored one of the goals of the seasons in the 2005–06 Premier League campaign against Wigan at the JJB Stadium.
 The ball fell to Reid from 30 yards and he scored a volley into the top corner of the net.
 The goal won BBC Match of the Day's Goal of the Month for December.
 On 2 May 2006, Reid scored the goal that secured Blackburn's place in the 2006–07 UEFA Cup, a header that gave them a 1–0 win over Chelsea.

 Reid missed the majority of the 2006–07 season through injury.
 A back injury limited him to three appearances before he sustained cruciate ligament injury in January, which kept him out for the rest of the season.

-It appeared that Reid's injury problems were behind him after a full pre-season and solid start to Blackburn's 2008–09 season, however his injury woes would return, with another knee injury ruling him out of the entire 2008–09 season.
+It appeared that Reid's injury problems were behind him after a full pre-season and solid start to Blackburn's 2008–09 season, however another knee injury ruled him out of the entire 2008–09 season.

 On 19 November 2009, Reid signed on loan for Queens Park Rangers (QPR) in an attempt to recapture his career from injury.
 The loan lasted until midway through December 2009.
 During which time Reid wore the number 36 shirt.
-He, along with other players, appeared in a Libertines video (fronted by QPR fan Pete Doherty) celebrating the bands re-union.